Mobile System Design

 This guide shows you what to expect during an interview.
 So you aren’t going in blind.

-Prepare using the Mobile System Design Cheat Sheet (Part of paid Book Bundle)
+Prepare using the Mobile System Design Interview Cheat Sheet (40 pages, part of paid Book Bundle)

 This is the fastest, most focused prep available.
 It shows you how to get hidden requirements, contains printable checklists, how to design component API’s, and has diagram walkthroughs.